Mobility-Mapper/about-website/README.md

 ### General
 * Responsive design across all device sizes.
-* Similar color scheme and design throughout both pages to effectively structure, categorise and present the information to the visitors.
+* Similar colour scheme and design throughout both pages to effectively structure, categorise and present the information to the visitors.
 * Hovering over a link or button changes the cursor to a pointer to let the user know it is clickable.
 * Since the partnerships page is so long, to prevent the need to manually scroll  all the way back to the top of the page, an orange back to top up arrow icon appears on the bottom right of the screen.
 Clicking it scrolls to the top.